Livio Jean-Charles: Return to ASVEL (2017)

 On 30 March 2017, Jean-Charles' return to ASVEL was announced.
 He signed for the remainder of the 2016–17 season.

 Return to Austin (2017–2018)

 On 2 November 2017 Jean-Charles was included in the 2017–18 opening night roster for Austin Spurs.

 Unicaja (2018)

 On 18 March 2018 Unicaja of the Liga ACB announced that they had signed Jean-Charles.

 Third stint with ASVEL (2018–2020)

 On 5 July 2018 ASVEL Basket of the LNB Pro A announced that they had signed Jean-Charles to a three-year contract.

 Olympiacos (2020–2022)

 On July 1, 2020, Olympiacos announced that they had signed a two-year contract with Jean-Charles.

 CSKA (2022–present)

-On July 2022, he left Olympiacos and signed a contract with PBC CSKA Moscow for one season with option for additional season.
-During the season he lead them to a record of 24 victories in row at the regular season of the VTB United League.
+In July 2022, he left Olympiacos and signed a contract with PBC CSKA Moscow for one season with an option for an additional season.
+During the season he led them to a record of 24 victories in a row in the regular season of the VTB United League.